 Deep Cleaning Your Headphone Pads

-There are a few approaches you can take to cleaning your headphone pads, depending on what material the pads are made from.
+There are a few approaches how to clean headphone ear pads the right way, depending on what material the pads are made from.
 The most common materials are:

 - Leather or faux leather

 Each of these will need a slightly different deep cleaning procedure.
-The weekly and daily cleaning processes will largely be the same.
+How often should you clean your headphones then?
+The weekly and daily cleaning processes will primarily be the same.